reneboer/alexa-CarNet/README.md

 - The copy the value of Your Skill ID and go back to the AWS developer console.
 - Add Alexa Skills Kit as trigger to your function and paste in the Your Skill ID value.
 Hit Save
 - Go back to the Alexa console to Text.
 In the Alexa Silulator enter 'open car net' and you should hear the status of your car.
+- Check that you see the car net skill in teh Alexa app under Your Skills, Dev.

 Now you should be able to talk to your Volkswagen using Alexa.